In stock (can be backordered)

 - Are the Winch Mounts in Stock?

 Just before Christmas of 2015, I invited a customer that had purchased the H3 Hummer Hidden Winch Mount over to my house.
 They brought their Hidden Winch Mount, a Warn VR-8000 Synthetic Winch, and I supplied the tools and knowledge.
-The install only took 5 hours, with two lengthy trips to town for 4 Gauge Wire for remotely mounting the seloind, and for T-25 Torx bit so that we could clock the winches clutch 90° clockwise.
+The install only took 5 hours, with two lengthy trips to town for 4 Gauge Wire for remotely mounting the solenoid, and for a T-25 Torx bit so that we could clock the winches clutch 90° clockwise.
 Clocking the clutch is necessary to provide access to the winch’s clutch control.